Arnaldo Forlani: Early life and career

-Forlani was born in Pesaro, Marche, from a middle-class family.
-In 1948, after the degree in law at the University of Urbino, Forlani began his political career, holding the position of provincial secretary of Christian Democracy for Pesaro; he was later elected in the municipal and provincial councils.
-In 1954 he became a member of the central committee of Christian Democracy.
+Forlani was born on 8 December 1925, in Pesaro, Marche.
+As a youth he played as a midfielder for Vis Pesaro, in the Serie C of the Italian soccer league.
+In 1948, after getting a degree in law at the University of Urbino and being elected comunal and provincial councilor, Forlani began his political career, holding the position of provincial secretary of Christian Democracy (DC) for Pesaro.